CDMonsalveA/CDMonsalveA/README.md

 I'm an Industrial Engineer and Data Scientist with a passion for Operations Research, Automation, and AI-driven Decision-Making.
 With hands-on experience in Machine Learning, Deep Learning, and Big Data, I specialize in building scalable data pipelines, predictive models, and optimization algorithms for real-world problems.

+- Currently looking for a full-time position in Data Science, Data Analysis, Logistics, or Operations Research.

 ## What I do

 - 📊 Data Analysis